modoboa/modoboa/doc/configuration.rst

-To trace login attempts to the web interface, Modoboa uses python `SysLogHandler <https://docs.python.org/3/library/logging.handlers.html#logging.handlers.SysLogHandler>`_ and so you can see in you syslog authentication log file (`/var/log/auth.log` in most cases).
+To trace login attempts to the web interface, Modoboa uses python `SysLogHandler <https://docs.python.org/3/library/logging.handlers.html#logging.handlers.SysLogHandler>`_ so you can see them in your syslog authentication log file (`/var/log/auth.log` in most cases).

-Depending to your configuration, you may have to edit the :file:`settings.py` file and add `'address': '/dev/log'` to the logging section::
+Depending on your configuration, you may have to edit the :file:`settings.py` file and add `'address': '/dev/log'` to the logging section::

     'syslog-auth': {